davidroyer/vue2-editor/docs/README.md

 2. The Editor instance
 4. The cursor position at the time of upload so the image can be inserted at the correct position on success

-**NOTE** In addition to this example, I have created a [new example repo](https://github.com/davidroyer/vue2editor-images) demonstrating this new feature with an actual server.
+**NOTE** In addition to this example, I have created a [ example repo](https://github.com/davidroyer/vue2editor-images) demonstrating this new feature with an actual server.

 ```html
 <template>